-All scans where acquired with the Hamamatsu C12000-22 digital slide scanner.
+All scans were acquired with the Hamamatsu C12000-22 digital slide scanner.
 The scanner uses time delay integration (TDI) scanning method.
 The magnification (objective lens) was $40\times$.
-All slides where scanned in one $z$-stack layer with dynamic pre-focus and pre-focus map.
-Before scanning slides where inspected for overhanging labels and traces of the felt tip pen then where wiped with soft cloth to remove loose debris, water spots, or fingerprints from the upper and lower surface.
-For difficult slides alcohol solution where used.
-Often when tissue of prostate needle biopsy was narrower than 0.5 mm it was omitted in the scanning area.
+All slides were scanned in one $z$-stack layer with dynamic pre-focus and pre-focus map.
+Before scanning, slides were inspected for overhanging labels and traces of the felt tip pen.
+They where then wiped with soft cloth to remove loose debris, water spots, or fingerprints from the upper and lower surface.
+For difficult slides alcohol solution were used.
+Often, when tissue of prostate needle biopsy was narrower than 0.5 mm, it was omitted in the scanning area.
 It happened once in every 300 cases of the prostate needle biopsy slides.
-Sometimes, if parts of the slides where blurry it was caused by the folded or rugged surface of a tissue.
+Sometimes, if parts of the slides were blurry, it was caused by the folded or rugged surface of a tissue.

-The slides where scanned in unattended mode using the feeder for 320 slides.
-The area of scan, as well as the focal points, where set automatically.
+The slides were scanned in unattended mode using the feeder for 320 slides.
+The area of the scan, as well as the focal points, were set automatically.
 The median scan time per slide at $40\times$ equivalent resolution (0.25 \textmu m/pixel) was 3 minutes.
 The average file size was 1.2 gigabytes (GB).
-To recognize the tissue type we use barcode recognition and then query to external slide database.
-All images where stored on the disk array in the NDP format.
+To recognize the tissue type, we use barcode recognition and then query the external slide database.
+All images were stored on the disk array in the NDP format.
 We used the Slide distribution and management software NDP.server3.
-The NDP.Server software API was used to access the slide images, annotations, detailed slide data (magnification, scan info, barcode label, etc.) The JPG slide images where acquired by means of the NDP tiles server API.
+The NDP.Server software API was used to access the slide images, annotations, and detailed slide data (magnification, scan info, barcode label, etc.).
+The JPG slide images were acquired using the NDP tiles server API.